Real-world data shows the most crucial sources of traffic for e-commerce websites

 By its very nature, it is difficult to accurately account for what percentage of your direct traffic is actually ‘dark social’.
 However with direct accounting for 40% of ecommerce traffic, it seems likely dark social is making up a large proportion of the total.
 A general rule of thumb is that for every three people reaching your site via social, a further 7 will be arriving from ‘dark social’, which will appear as direct.
 If this is true for ecommerce traffic then dark social accounts for half of all the direct traffic, which is 20% of the total traffic.
 This makes dark social the 3rd largest source of ecommerce traffic by a considerable margin.
 Bear that mind when designing your landing pages and crafting the copy for your social shares.
 Social is probably more important to your bottom line than you think.

 Other statistics on the most popular traffic sources and media channels for retailers?

-If you're not aware of it the xcellent Custora Ecommerce Pulse showing orders by channel is also of interest for retailers to benchmark against.
-This is the latest data in 2016 from the end of 2015.
+If you're not aware of it the excellent Custora Ecommerce Pulse shows orders by channel and is also of interest for retailers to benchmark against.
+This is the latest data in 2016 compared to 2015.

-It's a compilation of traffic or media sources from some of the top US retail sites which drive sales.
+It's a compilation showing traffic or media sources from some of the top US retail sites which drive sales.